TWAIN'S DEFECTIVE CHARACTERS

 Literature

-THIS WAS IN BRIAN SHORT'S CLASS AT NAU
+THIS WAS IN BRYAN SHORT'S CLASS AT NAU

 We read Roughing It and many other works of American Literature